Kingdom of Italy: Territory

-The Kingdom of Italy covered and at times exceeded the land area of present-day Italy.
-The Kingdom gradually extended its area through the Italian unification until 1870.
+The Kingdom of Italy covered and at times exceeded the land area of the successor Italian Republic.
+The kingdom gradually extended its area through the Italian unification until 1870.
 In 1919 it annexed Trieste and Trentino-Alto Adige/Südtirol.
 The Triple Entente promised to grant to Italy – if the state joined the Allies in World War I – several regions, including former Austrian Littoral, western parts of former Duchy of Carniola, Northern Dalmatia and notably Zara, Šibenik and most of the Dalmatian islands (except Krk and Rab), according to the secret London Pact of 1915.

 After the refusal by President Woodrow Wilson to acknowledge the London Pact and the signing of the Treaty of Versailles in 1919, with the Treaty of Rapallo in 1920 Italian claims on Northern Dalmatia were abandoned.
-During World War II, the Kingdom gained additional territory in Slovenia (province of Lubiana) and Dalmatia (Governatorate of Dalmatia) from Yugoslavia after its breakup in 1941.
+During World War II, the kingdom gained additional territory in Slovenia (province of Lubiana) and Dalmatia (Governatorate of Dalmatia) from Yugoslavia after its breakup in 1941.

-The Kingdom established and maintained until the end of World War II colonies, protectorates, military occupations and puppet states beyond its borders.
+Italy established and maintained until the end of World War II colonies, protectorates, military occupations and puppet states beyond its borders.
 These included Eritrea, Italian Somaliland, Libya, Ethiopia (annexed by Italy from 1936 to 1941), Albania (an Italian protectorate since 1939), British Somaliland, part of Greece, Corsica, southern France with Monaco, Tunisia, Kosovo and Montenegro (all territories occupied in World War II) Croatia (Italian and German client state in World War II), and a 46-hectare concession from China in Tianjin (see Italian concession in Tianjin).
 These foreign colonies and lands came under Italian control at different times and remained so over different periods.